anderslarssonvbg/StokabWebApi/README.md

 Content-Type: application/json

 {
+	"from": {
-	"from": { // "may be set to null if any product only requires one point (address)" "pointId": "ABC123",
+		"address": { /*"may be set to null if any product only requires one point (address).
+E.g. PointToPoint"*/ "city" : "Stockholm",
+			"streetName": "Drottninggatan",
+			"streetNumber": "52",
+			"streetLittera": "A"
+		},
 		"comment": "", // "if an additional comment for the from point could be useful for the supplier" },
 	"to": {
-		"pointId": "ABC789",
+		"address": {
+			"city" : "Stockholm",
+			"streetName": "Drottninggatan",
+			"streetNumber": "68",
+			"streetLittera": "A"
+		},
 		"comment": "", // "if an additional comment for the to point could be useful for the supplier" },
-	"redundancy": { // "may be set to null if no redundancy is wanted" "type": "Full", // "'Normal', 'Full'"
+	"redundancy": { /* Will not be implemented by Innofactor */ "type": "Full", // "'Normal', 'Full'"
-		"toPointId": "CBA123"
+		"toPointId": "" /* May be set to null */
 	},
 	"customerType": "Commercial", // "e.g. 'Commercial', 'Residential'"
 	"serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "products": [
 		"All" // "e.g. 'All', 'Point2Point', 'Star'"
 	],
-	"parameters": [
+	"parameters": [ /* Will not be implemented by Innofactor */ {
-		{
 			"name": "ConnectorType",
 			"value": "SC/APC"
 		},
 		...
-	],
-	"subProducts": [
-		{
-			"name": "ResidentialNetwork",
-			"parameters": [
-				{
-					"name": "NoOfRooms",
-					"value": "10"
-				},
-				...
 	]
-		},
-		...
 	],
-	"contractPeriodMonths": 12,
+	"contractPeriodMonths": 12, /* Allan: input tack. */
-	"noOfFibers": 1 // "number of wanted fiber pairs (or single fibers depending on product)" }
+	"noOfFibers": 1 // "number of wanted fiber pairs (or single fibers depending on product /* Allan: input tack. */ }
 ```